 However, some rumored potential off-season free agent targets that Atlanta may pursue could receive Qualifying Offers.
 Jake Arrieta has been on the wish list of many fans due to the Braves’ need for a top of the rotation starter, though it seems the Braves have more interest in acquiring a pitcher via trade.
 Mike Moustakas is another free agent likely to receive a QO who seems like he could be a short-term fit for Atlanta.

 While it’s uncertain if any of those players will be offered a Qualifying Offer, they are the types of players that a team would consider for a QO.
-If they were offered, and declined, and later signed with the Braves, the Braves would lose their top draft pick that fell outside of the Top 10 picks.
+If they were offered, and declined, and later signed with the Braves, the Braves would lose their #3 draft pick that fell outside of the Top 10 picks, which is their 4th round pick in 2018.
+The 3rd round pick in 2018 was forfeited as part of MLB’s sanctions against the Braves for inappropriate actions involving the signing of Drew Waters.

 Have The Braves Ever Tendered A Qualifying Offer To A Player?